thinkinglabs/thinkinglabs.github.io/_posts/2023-05-02-non-blocking-continuous-code-reviews-a-case-study.md

 Back then, there was tooling available to support Non-Blocking Reviews:

 - With the team, we used [Atlassian Crucible](https://www.atlassian.com/software/crucible).
-We added in every commit a ticket number.
-The tool allows grouping all commits based on a ticket number to create a code review.
+We tagged every commit with the feature ticket number.
+The tool allows to group all commits based on a ticket number to create a code review.
 The state of that tool is unclear at the moment.
 - JetBrains had a similar tool called [UpSource](https://www.jetbrains.com/upsource/).
 It has been discontinued.
 - There was [Phabricator](https://www.phacility.com/phabricator/) from Facebook.
 That has also been discontinued.
+Though, there seem to exist a fork, [Phorge](https://phorge.it).

 Although these tools help reach the fast flow of work, vendors are discontinuing these tools in favour of Pull Request-based tooling.

 At the 2022 SoCraTes Germany unconference, I met [Tomas Skogberg](https://twitter.com/tskogberg).
 He works for [Auctionet](https://twitter.com/auctionetdev).
 Tomas shared they practice trunk-based development for ten years.
 Being confronted with the same situation, Auctionet decided to implement their own code review tool, [ex-remit](https://github.com/barsoom/ex-remit), for Non-Blocking Reviews which is open sourced.

+There is also [Gerrit](), implemented by Guido van Rossum, the creator of Python, for the Android teams at Google.

+Recently, I discovered [ReviewBoard]() which seems to work in a similar way as Atlassian Crucible.

+## No Tooling

+But, in all truth, we do not necessarily need any tooling for running code reviews.
+An engineer can as well guide the team through the code and have a discussion.
+Though, if we need an audit-trail of reviews, tooling will help.

 ## Definitions